-In Rhodesia white voters went to the polls on Tuesday (10 April) in the last political election they will dominate in the breakaway British colony.
+Background: In Rhodesia white voters went to the polls on Tuesday (10 April) in the last political election they will dominate in the breakaway British colony.
 The results will produce a "government of national unity" in which a quarter of the cabinet seats will be allocated to whites, outnumbered in the electorate by twenty to one, and a parliament in which whites will hold twenty-eight percent of the seats.

 SYNOPSIS: Prime Minister Ian Smith's interim government is going to considerable lengths to protect voters against attacks from Patriotic Front guerrillas who have vowed to wreck the elections.
 Men like reservist Malcolm Campbell, seen here with his wife at home in Salisbury, will be spending a month in army service to help deal with the threatened guerrilla offensive.